ChainSafe/forest-iac/tf-managed/live/README.md

 After ensuring the changes work correctly, merge the changes from your development environment to the base one and, possibly, `prod`.

 Remember to cleanup your environment.
-Use `terragrunt destroy`.
+Use `terragrunt destroy` or use `make destroy-dev`.
+Refer to the [Makefile](./Makefile) for details.

 # Conventions